1947 Rice Owls football team

-The 1947 Rice Owls football team was an American football that represented Rice University in the Southwest Conference during the 1947 college football season.
-In its eighth season under head coach Jess Neely, the team compiled a 6–3–1 record (4–2 against conference opponents), finished third in the conference, was ranked No. 18 in the final AP Poll, and outscored opponents by a total of 202 to 74.
-The played its home games at Rice Field in Houston.
+The 1947 Rice Owls football team was an American football that represented Rice Institute in the Southwest Conference during the 1947 college football season.
+In its eighth season under head coach Jess Neely, the team compiled a 6–3–1 record (4–2 against conference opponents), finished third in the conference, was ranked No. 18 in the final AP Poll (No. 7 in the final Litkenhous Ratings), and outscored opponents by a total of 202 to 74.

 Quarterback Tobin Rote led the team on offense.
 Two Rice players received first-team honors from the Associated Press on the 1947 All-Southwest Conference football team: center Joe Watson and guard J.W.
 Magee.

+The played its home games at Rice Field in Houston.